AnushkaJ25/basic-ml-projects/Land-price-prediction/README.md

 - Matplotlib / Seaborn

 ## Results
-The Logistic Regression model is able to classify land prices into categories with reasonable accuracy, serving as a simple and effective baseline model.
+The Linear Regression model provides a baseline prediction for land prices and demonstrates the relationship between input features and price.

 ## Notes
-This project is intended as a beginner-level classification task to understand logistic regression and its application in real-world price classification problems.
+This project is intended as a beginner-level regression task to understand supervised learning and linear regression.